Skills System

 Dependency Resolution

-Skills can declare dependencies on other skills using the depends: field in SKILL.md:
+Skills can declare dependencies on other skills using metadata.dcc-mcp.depends in SKILL.md or the sibling metadata/depends.md file:

 ---